Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Introduction

 \subsection{Related work}

+This section reviews related protocols according to their features and not always in chronological order.
+A summary of these systems in comparison with \NAME is given in Table~\ref{tab:comparison}.

-\subsubsection{Storage protocols}
+\para{Storage protocols}

 Fork-linearizability has been introduced (under the name of \emph{fork consistency}) together with the SUNDR storage system~\cite{mazsha02,lkms04}.
 Conceptually SUNDR operates on storage objects with simple read/write semantics.
-Subsequent work of Cachin et al.~\cite{cashsh07} improves the efficiency of untrusted storage protocols.
-A lock-free storage protocol with abortable operations, which lets all operations complete in the absence of step contention, has been proposed by Majuntke et al.~\cite{mdss09}.
+Subsequent work of Cachin et al.~\cite{cashsh07} improves the communication cost of untrusted storage protocols to linear in the number of clients, compared to the quadratic overhead of SUNDR.
+A lock-free storage protocol (called \textsc{Concur}) was proposed by Majuntke et al.~\cite{mdss09} and introduced the idea of aborting operations that might block.
+This means that all operations complete in the absence of contention, i.e., when they arrive one after the other at the server; but with contention, all concurrent operations except for one are aborted. \textsc{Concur} does not distinguish between types operations that conflict or not.

-FAUST~\cite{cakesh11} and Venus~\cite{scckms10} go beyond the fork-linearizable consistency guarantee and model occasional message exchanges among the clients.
+FAUST~\cite{cakesh11} and Venus~\cite{scckms10} offer only weak \forklin, which excludes the last operation response from the consistency guarantee (i.e., the last operation of one client may differ from the one seen by another client and \forklin holds only after the client completes another operation).
+However, these two protocols also extend the model by introducing occasional message exchanges among the clients.
 This allows FAUST and Venus to obtain stronger semantics, in the sense that they eventually reach consistency (i.e., linearizability) or detect server misbehavior.
-In the model considered here, fork-linearizability is the best possible guarantee~\cite{mazsha02}.
+In the more restrictive model considered here, \forklin is the best possible guarantee~\cite{mazsha02}.